emqx/emqx-docs/en_US/changes/data-integration-4.4-to-5.1-incompatibility.md

-# Data Integration Compatibility Between EMQX 5.1 and EMQX 4.4
+# Data Integration Incompatibility Between EMQX 5.1 and EMQX 4.4

 The whole concept of Data Integration was upgraded in EMQX 5.1.